jewetnitg/edia-frontend-build-proposal/README.md

  - testing using karma, mocha and chai

 # TODOs
-  - improve jsdoc task, see if it is possible without using the local jsdoc binary, but by using the npm module.
+  - improve jsdoc task, see if it is possible without using the local jsdoc binary, by using the npm module (not sure if this is possible)
   - choose frameworks and libraries
   - es5 vs. es6

 # Possible improvements
  - Publish markdown documentation to confluence using the [confluence-api](https://www.npmjs.com/package/confluence-api) npm package, research whether the [confluence markdown plugin](https://marketplace.atlassian.com/plugins/org.swift.confluence.markdown/server/overview)  will allow us to achieve this.
    Also take a look at the [jsdoc-to-markdown](https://www.npmjs.com/package/jsdoc-to-markdown) npm module, which might allow us to publish jsdoc documentation to confluence as well.
+   Another approach might be to [configure confluence to serve static content](https://confluence.atlassian.com/display/CONFKB/How+to+Use+Confluence+to+Serve+Static+Content), and simply copy the generated documentation to confluence.
  - the [jsdoc3Template](https://github.com/danyg/jsdoc3Template/wiki#screenshots) *might* be a better jsdoc template